CutFEM and ghost stabilization techniques for higher order space-time discretizations of the Navier-Stokes equations: Mathematical problem and notation

 \subsection{Mathematical problem}

 Without loss of generality, in this work we study a prototype model problem that is sketched in Fig.~\ref{fig:problem_overview}.
-Restricting ourselves to considering incompressible viscous flow around a moving, indeformable, rigid body in a pipe is only done in order to simplify the notation, reduce technical ballast and focus on the essential features of the numerical techniques.
-The problem is of high interest in practice and can be regarded as a test problem for more sophisticated applications.
-In particular, the setting can be regarded as a building block for fluid-structure interaction.
+Restricting ourselves to considering incompressible viscous flow around a moving, undeformable, rigid body in a pipe is only done in order to simplify the notation, reduce technical ballast and focus on the essential features of the numerical techniques.
+The problem is of high interest in practice and can be regarded as a test problem for more sophisticated applications, for instance, as a building block for fluid-structure interaction.
 By $\Omega=(0,L)\times (0,W)$, with some $L>0$ and $W>0$, we denote the rectangular pipe of length $L$ and width $W$.
 Let $T>0$ be the final time.
-The smooth motion of the bounded rigid body $\Omega_r^t:=\Omega_r(t)$, with positive measure $\text{meas}_2(\Omega_r^t) >0$ and sufficiently smooth boundary $\Gamma_r^t :=\partial \Omega_r(t)$, for $t\in [0,T]$, is supposed to be given.
+About the rigid body $\Omega_r(t)$ we make the following assumption. \begin{assumption} The smooth motion of the bounded rigid body $\Omega_r^t:=\Omega_r(t)$, with positive measure $\text{meas}_2(\Omega_r^t) >0$ and sufficiently smooth boundary $\Gamma_r^t :=\partial \Omega_r(t)$, for $t\in [0,T]$, is supposed to be given.
 Contact between the pipe boundary $\Gamma_p := \Gamma_i\cup \Gamma_w\cup \Gamma_o$ and the rigid body is assumed not to occur such that $\overline{\Omega_r^t}\subset \Omega$ and, with some suitable constant $\delta >0$,